nabil34000/schatzhauser/README.md

 [PocketBase: FLOSS/fund sponsorship and UI rewrite #7287](https://github.com/pocketbase/pocketbase/discussions/7287)

-Pocketbase is a truly inspiring project, but it does a bit too much to be like the big boys rather than [DOTADIW](https://dotadiw.com/).
+PocketBase is a truly inspiring project, but it does a bit too much to be like the big boys rather than [DOTADIW](https://dotadiw.com/).

 [Mat Ryer: How I write HTTP services in Go after 13 years (2024) on HN](https://grafana.com/blog/2024/02/09/how-i-write-http-services-in-go-after-13-years/)